WHAT IS THE SUMMER SOLSTICE

-Summer is here!
-That means long days, short nights and rising temperatures to enjoy.
-For those of us with kids, it means early sunrises, late sunsets and a lot of “but the sun is out!” arguments for waking them up early or staying up late.
+Oh, wonderful summer!
+Just saying the word brings on thoughts of long days, short nights, and rising temperatures to enjoy.
+For those of us with kids, it also means early sunrises, late sunsets, and a lot of “but the sun is out!” arguments for waking up early or staying up late.
+But what is the summer solstice, and why does it mark the start of summer?
+Read on to find out more!

 On the summer solstice (also called midsummer in some cultures), one of the earth’s poles reaches its maximum tilt (23.44 degrees) toward the sun.
-For those of us in the Northern Hemisphere, this occurs on June 21 and marks the longest day and the shortest night of the year.
-In fact, countries and territories north of the Arctic Circle (such as Alaska) witness what is called the “midnight sun” and the sun is visible for a full 24 hours.
+For those of us in the Northern Hemisphere, this occurs on June 20 this year and marks the longest day and the shortest night of the year.
+Interestingly, countries and territories north of the Arctic Circle (such as Alaska) witness what is called the “midnight sun” where the sun is visible for a full 24 hours.

-- Sunrise or sunset hike — Take the family on an early-morning hike to greet the sun on the longest day of the year.
+- Sunrise or sunset hike — Usher the family out the door for an early-morning hike to welcome the sun on the longest day of the year.
 Don’t want to wake up that early?
-Try a sunset hike instead, and stay to watch the starlit sky come to life on the shortest night of the year.
+Aim for a sunset hike instead and stay to marvel at the starlit sky as it comes to life on the shortest night of the year.

-- Create a summer nature table — Putting together an area where kids can place items that remind them of summer is a wonderful way to kick off the season!
-The area can be as small as a plate with a few items or as large as a table with numerous summer projects displayed.
-From seashells collected at the beach and postcards from a vacation, to summer crafts and potted flowers, any items that remind your family of the endless fun of summer will work!
+- Create a summer-themed nature table — Creating an area where kids can place items that remind them of summer is a wonderful way to kick off the season!
+The area can be as small as a bowl with a few special items or as large as a table with numerous summer projects on display.
+A few examples to include are seashells collected at the beach, postcards from a vacation, summer crafts, or potted flowers.
+Any items that remind your family of the endless fun of summer will work!

 - Make a flower crown — Celebrate the season with a bright and sunny flower crown.
 If dandelions are plentiful in your yard this time of year, here is an easy tutorial for a dandelion crown using no extra materials.
 Then you can harvest the dandelion greens to make a yummy salad!
 Looking to save the flowers and leave no trace, or you don’t have dandelions in your yard?
 Here is a tutorial that uses fake flowers to create a gorgeous summer crown.

-- Create a sundial — Teach the kiddos how ancient humans determined the time of day by using the shadow cast by the position of the sun.
-This easy craft can make a great addition to your garden or outdoor play area.
+- Create a sundial — Get in some stealth learning by teaching the kiddos how ancient humans determined the time of day by using the shadow cast by the position of the sun.
+This easy craft can make a great addition to your garden, patio, or outdoor play area.

-- More sun crafts — Celebrate the longest period of sunlight with a sun-themed craft.
+- More sun crafts — Looking for more crafts to help your family celebrate the sun and the start of summer?
 Here are a plethora of easy options to try with your kids.

 As the saying goes, “A picture is worth a thousand words.”
-These beautifully illustrated books help children of all ages understand what happens as spring turns to summer — starting with the longest day of the year.
+These beautifully illustrated books help children of all ages understand what happens as spring turns to summer.

 BIRTH– 3 YEARS